BlockSigner/cove/site/content/english/identification.md

 {{< picture private-email 280 "Two people in a bubble with e-mails" >}}

-In the case of the simple electronic signature (EES), the signatories are identified by their e-mail address.
-Anyone who has a Skribble account or is invited to sign by e-mail can sign with EES without any further measures.
+In the case of the simple electronic signature (SES), the signatories are identified by their e-mail address.
+Anyone who has a Skribble account or is invited to sign by e-mail can sign with SES without any further measures.
 {{< /plan >}}